DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

 }
 ```

-> Tuple types are useful in heavily convention-based APIs, where each element’s meaning is “obvious”.
+> Tuple types are useful in heavily convention-based APIs, where each element's meaning is "obvious".
 This gives us flexibility in whatever we want to name our variables when we destructure them.
 In the above example, we were able to name elements `0` and `1` to whatever we wanted.

-> However, since not every user holds the same view of what’s obvious, it may be worth reconsidering whether using objects with descriptive property names may be better for your API.
+> However, since not every user holds the same view of what's obvious, it may be worth reconsidering whether using objects with descriptive property names may be better for your API.

 Other than those length checks, simple tuple types like these are equivalent to types which are versions of `Array`s that declare properties for specific indexes, and that declare `length` with a numeric literal type.